premanand-DL/toolasr/README.md

-# This tool is used to generate speaker labelled transcripts using a input multi-channel audio.
-The script ./multictext.sh
+## Multi-channel audio transription tool
-is to be called from terminal terminal.
+This tool is used to generate speaker labelled transcripts using a input multi-channel audio.
+The script ./multictext.sh is to be called from terminal terminal.
 This tool is as per the system blocks shown in the Figure below

 ![System Piupeline](https://github.com/iitbdaplab/toolasr/blob/master/back-end_framework.png)